 I can also teach Zotero sessions and/or provide individual Zotero instruction by appointment.

-Sessions can be taught in your classroom, in one of the computer classrooms in the library, or in the library's Colloquium Room (if Special Collections materials are being used).
+Sessions can be taught in your classroom or in one of the computer classrooms in the library.
 Two week's notice is preferred if possible.